Reward function compression facilitates goal-dependent reinforcement learning: Introduction

-Our model makes specific predictions, which we test in this study.
+While we remain agnostic with regard to its algorithmic implementation in the brain and formal instantiations of reward function compression itself, our model makes specific predictions, which we test in this study.
 If WM supports goal evaluation, then learning should worsen as we increase the number of goals to build a reward function for across the learning problem (i.e., WM load).
 In Experiment 1, we manipulate the number of unique goals participants need to learn from, and observe that learning parametrically decays.
 The model also predicts that performance will benefit from repeated encounters with the same set of goals when it either naturally fits within WM capacity or can be compressed to do so.
 Only then can the transfer to long-term memory occur, freeing up executive resources to support learning.
 In Experiment 2, we keep the number of goals constant across blocks, but vary whether the goal space can be compressed along a subset of its dimensions.
 We find that learning performance significantly improves when people are able to build compressed reward functions, compared to when they are not.
 In Supplementary Experiments 3-6, we eliminate alternative mechanisms by which reward functions may be set following instruction, such as cost-free top-down value attribution or cached estimates of reward that are acquired iteratively.
-Together with computational modeling, our behavioral findings support reward function compression as a possible mechanism for efficient goal-dependent reinforcement learning.
+While no single experiment eliminates all competing hypotheses at once, the study as a whole tells a coherent story.
+Taken together and paired with computational modeling, our behavioral findings support reward function compression as a possible mechanism for efficient goal-dependent reinforcement learning.